Lurkars/esp-ena/README.md

 ## Structure

-The project is divided in different files
+The project is divided in different components

+### ena

+The ena module contains the main functions of eps-ena with bluetooth scanning and adverting, storing data and handle beacons.
-* *ena-beacon* handles scanned data by storing temporary beacons, check for threshold and store beacons permanently
+* *ena-beacons* handles scanned data by storing temporary beacons, check for threshold and store beacons permanently
 * *ena-crypto* covers cryptography part (key creation, encryption etc.)
 * *ena-storage* storage part to store own TEKs and beacons
 * *ena-bluetooth-scan* BLE scans for detecting other beacons
 * *ena-bluetooth-advertise* BLE advertising to send own beacons
 * *ena* run all together and timing for scanning and advertising
 * *main* start and run main program

+### ena-interface

+Adds interface functionality via touch pads for control and setup.

+### i2c-main

+Just start I2C driver for display and RTC.

+### ssd1306

+I2C driver for a SSD1306 display.